The Purpose of This Study

 In order for a Jew to be saved he must believe that Jesus died for his sins, that He was buried, and that He rose bodily from the dead.
 The exclusivity of this way was emphasized by Peter in his address to an audience of Jewish listeners: And there is salvation in no other One; for there is no other name under Heaven given among men by which we must be saved (Acts 4:12).

 Those who believe that Jews are guaranteed salvation by some (imaginary) promise that God has made to them naturally repudiate all

 preaching of the gospel to them.
 This position is easily refuted not only by the preaching ministries of Jesus, Paul, Peter and other apostles, but by this clear declaration of Paul:

-For there is no distinction between Jew and Greek: for the same
+For there is no distinction between Jew and Greek: for the same Lord is

-not believed? and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is
+believed? and how shall they believe in him whom they have not heard? and how shall they hear without a preacher? and how shall they preach, except they be sent? even as it is

 written, How beautiful are the feet of them that bring glad tidings of good things!